testo301/Capstone15/README.md

 - ssd_inception_v2_coco_2018_01_28
 - ssd_mobilenet_v1_coco_2018_01_28 [Link](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2018_01_28.tar.gz).

 The initial image set was exported within the get_light_state() method in the tl_detector.py script.
-However, given the time consuming nature of manual labeling and the fact that the captured screens were similar, I looked for suitable online datasets with traffic light.
+There is a difference in image frame between the publicly available datasets and 2019 rosbag (hood and car wipers less visible in the frame).
+Therefore I prepared a 300 image dataset captured from the train rosbag.
+In addition publicly available datasets were used for training.

 The following sources were used:

+0. My manually labeled dataset of captured frames from the training rosbag.

 1. Annotated extract of the Bosh traffic light dataset - random 440MB subsample given 6GB+ size of the dataset converted to .record format (e-mail has to be provided for the data link to be generated) https://hci.iwr.uni-heidelberg.de/node/6132